HarshithKeshavamurthy17/oncovision/README.md

 - **Comprehensive Metrics**: Dice Score, IoU, Precision, and Recall for each class
 - **Easy to Use**: Modular codebase with configuration-based training and inference
 - **Production Ready**: Clean code structure suitable for portfolio and deployment
+- **Interactive Demo**: Web-based Streamlit and Gradio interfaces for real-time predictions

 ## 🚀 Installation